acgeospatial/Julia_Geospatial/README.md

 <br>
 I don't claim any expertise on Julia Lang - I am just learning.
 If you have any contributions to make this code better I will happily take them.

+## An important note
+This series was written in February 2019 on Julia version 1.1.0 and ArchGDAL version available at this time (not sure version number).
+ArchGDAL is still in alpha and could change please bear this in mind if you are looking at this later than Feb 2019.

 ## Imagery

 Isle_Wight.tif (https://github.com/acgeospatial/Julia_Geospatial/blob/master/Isle_wight.tif) is a sample image to be used in some of these scripts.
 It is a 10m spatial resolution RGB Sentinel 2a image from 2017 (from May I think).
 I have preprocessed it.
 I have performed a 99% clip stretch on the data for better display.
 This was done in Python using Rasterio, but should be possible in ArchGDAL as well, perhaps using https://juliastats.github.io/StatsBase.jl